MCDReforged/MCDReforged/docs/source/plugin_dev/basic.rst

 At start up, MCDR will automatically load every plugin inside the plugin directories.
 Additionally, MCDR will append all the plugin directories into ``sys.path``, so plugins can import modules placed inside the plugin folders directly

-There is a sample plugin named ``SamplePlugin.py`` in the ``plugins/`` folder in github source and you can check its content for reference
+Check the `example plugin repository <https://github.com/MCDReforged/MCDReforged-ExamplePlugin>`__ or the `plugin template repository <https://github.com/MCDReforged/MCDReforged-PluginTemplate>`__ for more references

 Quick Start
 -----------